dereksonderegger/444/docs/06_FlowControl.md

 As another alternative to the problem of recoding factor levels, we could use the command `forcats::fct_recode()` function.
 See the Factors chapter in this book for more information about factors.

 ### General `if else`
 While programming, I often need to perform expressions that are more complicated than what the `ifelse()` command can do.
-The general format of an `if` or and `if else` is presented here.
+The general format of an `if` or an `if else` is presented here.

 ```r